Advanced Backup Guide¶

 - as filename to write the backup to stdout.

 This is done to ensure the backup resides outside of the container environment.

 If you leave the filename empty, the backup will be written to the default backup folder configured via

 If you want, you can also export your cache and thumbnails, but it can also be re-generated after restore.
 It will save you from re-generating thumbnails from scratch however.

 Helpful information can be found on GitHub as well.

-photoprism backup command, since SQLite files are located in the storage folder and thus should automatically be part of any backup.
+photoprism backup command.
+Since the binary SQLite database files are located in the storage folder, they should also be automatically included in any backup.

 docker compose exec -T photoprism sqlite3 /photoprism/storage/index.db .dump > photoprism-db.sql